Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Limitations and Ethical Considerations

 \section{Limitations and Ethical Considerations}

-Our method focuses on dark matter-only simulations; other simulation suites and alternative wavelet families remain to be explored.
+While our method proves robust on both dark matter density fields and halo catalogs derived from $N$-body simulations, full hydrodynamical simulation suites (incorporating baryonic physics) and alternative wavelet families remain to be explored.
 The synthetic simulation data poses no privacy or ethical concerns.
-We will release code and model weights to ensure reproducibility.